uc-cdis/gen3.org/content/resources/user/gen3-client.md

 ```
 * Note that in Mac OS terminal, the asterisk ("\*", wildcard character) needs to be escaped with a backslash.

 The output file will have the filename, file_size, and md5sum properties for each of the matching files filled in.
-In order to complete the TSV, fill in the other required properties, including a column of "urls" with the s3 bucket location of the files:
+In order to complete the TSV, fill in the other required properties, including a column of "urls" with the s3 bucket location of the files.

+Example:
 ```
 read_groups.submitter_id#1	type	project_id	submitter_id	data_category	data_format	data_type	experimental_strategy	file_name	file_size	md5sum	urls
 rg-1	submitted_aligned_reads	project-name	SAR1	Sequencing Reads	BAM	Aligned Reads	DNA Panel	SAR1.bam	2032590693	ba05a167e793f5c9159e468ff080647c	s3://my-data/SAR1.bam